 We will not accept a 12% effective unemployment rate (Harlem’s numbers prior to COVID-19), which we understand was already much higher in reality and has persisted for decades.
 We have created a plan with the local business community to incentivize local hiring, as it must be our community members that benefit from neighborhood economic activity.
 We are committed to substantially decreasing the unemployment rate in Harlem in the face of all challenges.
 The Gooding Plan will bring money and jobs to Harlem and begin to put Harlem First.

 With the devastation coming from the COVID-19 pandemic, unemployment in NYC is currently at 18%, double the current national average.
 A rent moratorium by itself will not stop this current crisis, which is about to get much worse without strong leadership.
+We call for the extension of unemployment benefits that end on December 27th along with an extension on the moratorium.
 Local government must take direct responsibility for its constituents, start directly creating jobs and supporting the local businesses that employ our residents, and stop wasting tax payer dollars with projects that do not positively impact them like the EB-5 investor visa program debacle which took money out of Harlem to pay for the Hudson Yards Project.

 90% of New York City’s prison population is black or Hispanic.
 Gooding has seen the devastating effects that bad laws and policy can have on our community, including the issues associated with women’s prisons.
 Gooding will address these issues with legal reform that ends violence against inmates, provides additional mental health resources and provides support for those transitioning back to their community.